adamiturabi/arabic-tutorial-book/docs/5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8/index.md

 As opposed to completed-action verbs, which don't have any state, incomplete-action verbs do have a state which is determinined by the function of the verb in a sentence.
 Similar to nouns, the state of an incomplete-action verb is indicated by the vowel mark or suffix at the end of the verb.

 Incomplete action verbs have three states, just like nouns.
+These states are called:

+i.
+The u-state
+i.
+The a-state
+i.
+The $\emptyset$-state

-Two of the states are in common with nouns: the u-state and the a-state.
-The third state is different from nouns and it is called the $\emptyset$-state (null-state).
+Two of the states have their names in common with nouns: the u-state and the a-state.
+The the $\emptyset$-state (null-state) is named differently.

 The [u]{.trn}-mark on the final letter of [يَفُعَلُ]{.ar} [yafealu]{.trn} indicates that it is in the u-state.
 We will study only the u-state of incomplete-action verbs in this chapter.
 And we will study the a-state and $\emptyset$-state in later chapters if [#allAh]{.trn2} wills.